EasyEngine/docs/handbook/custom-command.md

 With EasyEngine v4, You'll be able to create your own commands for EasyEngine!

 :warning: For now, to **develop or run** custom commands you need to clone EasyEngine.
-It won't be required in future.
+This won't be required in future.

 ## Creating your own commands